 Carriers that operate only in Nova Scotia and are not federally regulated do not need to install and use electronic logging devices at this time.

-As announced by the Canadian Council of Motor Transport Administrators, the Province of Nova Scotia plans to support the mandate through a progressive enforcement period without penalties until 1 January 2023.
+As announced by the Canadian Council of Motor Transport Administrators, the Province of Nova Scotia is supporting the Electronic Logging Device mandate through a progressive enforcement period without penalties until 1 January 2023.

 Electronic logging device hardware and software, like smartphone apps, must be tested and certified by a third party accredited by Transport Canada.